cloudcr0w/sentiment-analyzer-devops/ansible/README.md

-# Ansible Provisioning
+# Ansible – EC2 Provisioning for Sentiment Analyzer

-This playbook will be used to:
-- Set up Docker on EC2 instance
+This playbook installs required packages and deploys the FastAPI app on an EC2 instance.

+## What it does

+- Installs Python, pip, Git
-- Pull the Docker image
+- Clones the GitHub repository
+- Installs app dependencies
+- Copies model files (`model.pkl`, `vectorizer.pkl`)
-- Run the FastAPI container
+- Starts the FastAPI app
-- Ensure idempotency and reusability

-Host: AWS EC2 (Ubuntu)

 ## Usage